project-meucci/thimm.github.io/docs/Agtech - So What?/Ep-70-karmen-mehmen-on-growing-a-family-farm-through-40-years-of-change.md

 ---
-title: Ep 70: Karmen Mehmen on growing a family farm through 40 years of change
+title: Ep 70 Karmen Mehmen On Growing A Family Farm Through 40 Years Of Change
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-07-01)